 Dubai has thought of everything a traveller could possibly need, including free reclining comfy chairs.
 Although these are always occupied, mostly by dead-to-the-world sleeping corpses, splayed out and exhausted, and trying to get a few winks in before their next flight.

-The next 6-hour leg to Rome saw me in a 4-seater with Me, Myself, and I – great!
+The next 6-hour leg to Rome sees me in a 4-seater with Me, Myself, and I – great!

-It was wonderful and the first time ever in a very long time.
-I could lay and stretch out with several cushions, to my heart’s content; spread my stuff all over the seats and make myself at home.
+It’s wonderful and the first time ever in a very long time.
+I can lay and stretch out with several cushions, to my heart’s content – spread my stuff all over the seats and make myself at home.

 Would have loved this luxury on the previous 14-hour flight.

 Finally arrived at Rome’s Fumicino and with military precision, everyone gets off the plane and through Immigration to Customs – very impressive.